stephancill/synthetic-nouns/README.md

 Synthetic nouns are nouns that are generated using the hash of the claimer's address as a seed.
 There exists one per address.

+### Governance

+Snapshot can be used for governance using the `synthetic-nouns-with-claimer` strategy.
+The strategy gives an address that still owns the synthetic noun that they minted the ability to vote on Snapshot.

 ### Run node

 ```